A Comprehensive Multipolar Theory for Periodic Metasurfaces: Calculation of the scattered field from a 2D lattice of particles for oblique incidence

 \section{\quad Calculation of the scattered field from a 2D lattice of particles for oblique incidence}

 Assume a particle placed inside an infinite, homogeneous, and isotropic medium.
-The particle is illuminated by an electromagnetic field.
-The total electric field in the spatial domain outside and around the particle at a frequency $\omega$ consists of the incident and scattered field, or,
+An electromagnetic field illuminates the particle.
+The total electric field in the spatial domain outside and around the particle at an angular frequency $\omega$ consists of the incident and scattered field, or,

-The fields above can be expanded using vector spherical waves (VSW) \cite{mishchenko2002scattering,fruhnert2017computing}.
+The fields above can be expanded using vector spherical harmonics (VSH) \cite{mishchenko2002scattering,fruhnert2017computing}.
 Thus, the scattered field in \eqref{total-e-field} can be expressed as,

-with $b^g_{jm}$, the electric and magnetic scattered field expansion coefficients, respectively.
+with $b^{\rm e/m}_{jm}$, being the electric/magnetic scattered field expansion coefficients.
 Moreover,